Planting and Caring for Crenshaw Melons

 Start from seed indoors 2-3 weeks before the last frost date or direct seed after the last expected frost in your region.

-Hardening Off is a simple process of gradually acclimating tender young plants to the ravages of Mother Nature, in order to ensure their survival in the grown up plant world.
-The seedlings are accustomed to a steady temperature, light supply, gentle or very little breeze and basically no environmental stress or disturbances that they will experience in the real world.
+Hardening Off is a simple process of gradually acclimating tender young plants to the ravages of Mother Nature, in order to ensure their survival in the grown-up plant world.
+The seedlings are accustomed to a steady temperature, light supply, a gentle or very little breeze, and basically no environmental stress or disturbances that they will experience in the real world.

-They are heat loving plants that need a fairly long warm growing season to develop correctly.
+They are heat-loving plants that need a fairly long warm growing season to develop correctly.
 Cold frames or row covers are helpful but not always easily implemented, plastic mulch will help retain heat.